HeLoM: Hierarchical Learning for Whole-Body Loco-Manipulation by a Hexapod Robot: Hierarchical Loco-Manipulation Learning

 \subsubsection{Planner}

-During training of \textit{Planner}, we freeze the parameters of \textit{Controller} so it can reliably execute motor commands.
-To ease the burden on \textit{Planner} during early exploration, we design a command-based curriculum scheme that gradually increases task difficulty.
-Directly sampling targets from the full workspace and orientation range often yields ambiguous signals, causing the robot to remain stationary or fail at long-range pushing and large-angle alignment.
-To address this, we discretize the target $y$-axis displacement and orientation into multiple curriculum levels: training starts with small lateral shifts and moderate orientation adjustments, and gradually expands to cover the entire workspace and orientation range.
+During training of the \textit{Planner}, we freeze the parameters of the \textit{Controller} to ensure reliable execution of motor commands.
+We randomize the initial poses of both the robot and the object, as well as the target object poses, within a $6\,\text{m} \times 6\,\text{m}$ workspace.
+Each parallel environment is equipped with a versatile object generator that randomizes physical properties, as summarized in Table~\ref{tab:obj_size}, with boxes and cylinders sampled at a 1:1 ratio.
+The ground friction coefficient is uniformly sampled from $[0.3,\,1.0]$.

-In addition, to effectively bridge the sim-to-real gap, we incorporate extensive domain randomization into the simulation environment.
-The ground friction coefficient is randomly sampled within $[0.3,\,1.0]$, and each parallel environment is equipped with a versatile object generator that randomizes diverse physical parameters, as shown in Table~\ref{tab:obj_size}.
-The combination of carefully designed curriculum learning and comprehensive domain randomization ensures both stable and efficient policy training, while significantly enhancing robustness to diverse uncertainties in the real world.
+To reduce the exploration difficulty in early training, we adopt a command-based curriculum that progressively increases task complexity.
+Directly sampling targets from the full workspace and orientation range often leads to ambiguous learning signals, causing the robot to remain stationary after contact or fail in long-range pushing and large-angle alignment.
+Specifically, we discretize the target displacement along the $y$-axis (within a $6\,\text{m}$ range) and the angle (within $\pm 180^\circ$) into 5 curriculum levels.
+The curriculum levels for translation ($y$) and orientation (yaw) are adjusted independently based on task performance, measured by an exponential moving average (EMA) of success.